Course: Cyberpsychology

 The main objective of the course Cyberpsychology is to introduce students to keep some of the young "approach" in psychology, which is due to the progressive development of Information and Communication Technologies, nowadays practically a necessity.
 Students have the opportunity to get the current knowledge about the interaction of human-cyberspace-society.
 The subject aims to highlight the positive, negative and scientific dimension to use cyberspace with practical implications for the field of psychology.

 Students will understand the basics of the cyberpsychology.
 They will acquire basic terminology and theory to understand the possibilities of its application in psychological practice and research.
 Students will be able to understand the basic methods of cyberpsychology.
-They will be able to independently design a simple research design.

 Prerequisites

-Orientation in general psychology, social psychology, cognitive psychology, educational psychology, clinical psychology, work psychology and personality psychology
+Orientation in general psychology, social psychology, cognitive psychology, educational psychology, clinical psychology, work psychology and personality psychology.

 Assessment methods and criteria